danielgatis/dramatiq-postgres/README.md

 script](https://gitlab.com/dalibo/dramatiq-pg/blob/master/example.py) is
 available, tested on CI.

-The CLI tool `dramatiq-pg` allows you to show stats on the queue and purge old messages.
+The CLI tool `dramatiq-pg` allows you to recover message, purge old messages and show stats on the queue.
 See `--help` for details.

 ## Roadmap